odedia/odedia.github.io/tutorials/_posts/2019-4-26-pcf-on-azure-the-easy-way.md

 ![]({{page.base_url}}/assets/images/pcf-on-azure-the-easy-way/pivnet-token.png)

 Before continuing, make sure you accepted the EULAs for the links below at Pivnet.
 In each of the following links, you will be prompted to accept an End-User License Agreement.
-Once you accepted the EULA, a download will begin, but you can cancel it.
-You account has already accepted the EULA and so the installation from Azure can download the files.
+Once you accepted the EULA, a download will begin, but you can immediatly cancel it.
+You account is now linked to accepting the EULA and so the installation from Azure can download the files.

 https://network.pivotal.io/products/ops-manager/ (Choose
-latest version and then download `Pivotal Cloud Foundry Ops Manager YAML for Azure`) https://network.pivotal.io/products/elastic-runtime/ (Choose latest version and then download Small Footprint PAS) https://network.pivotal.io/products/azure-service-broker/ (Choose latest version and then download Microsoft Azure Service Broker)
+latest 2.4 version and then download `Pivotal Cloud Foundry Ops Manager YAML for Azure`.
+Do the same for the latest 2.5 version) https://network.pivotal.io/products/elastic-runtime/ (Choose latest 2.4 version and then download Small Footprint PAS.
+Do the same for the latest 2.5) https://network.pivotal.io/products/azure-service-broker/ (Choose latest version and then download Microsoft Azure Service Broker)

 You now have all required data for installation: